VijaySHegde/Spring-Boot-Docker-Tomcat/README.md

-# How to run SpringBoot application in Tomcat with Docker
+# How to run SpringBoot application in Tomcat with Docke

 **Note:** In order to run your Spring Boot app in standalone tomcat, please do make the code changes mentioned in [Deploying SpringBoot application in Standalone Tomcat](https://github.com/iamvickyav/Developer-Tips/blob/master/Deploy-SpringBootApp-In-Tomcat.md)